 Next: We run the numbers for two scenarios of stock price fluctuation.

 Two scenarios for P&G price growth

-The stock options are worthless for the first five years.
-The value eventually exceeds the RSU value after about eight years.
+The value of the stock options are worthless for the first five years, but the value eventually exceeds the RSU value after about eight years.

 Do you have more questions about your P&G or other corporate benefits and incentives?
 Our advisors have more than 50 years of combined Procter & Gamble experience.
 Call 513-469-8400 or click here to email one of our experienced advisors.